robjm16/Business_Applications_Compendium/README.md

 -	 Data quality, missing data and difficulty integrating data housed across disparate systems.
 -	 Risks, including cybersecurity (e.g., hacking, fooling face-recognition systems), data privacy and model bias (e.g., credit risk algorithms that unwittingly penalize certain groups).
--	 Difficulties recruiting data scientists and other AI experts, and questions about how to organize and manage them (e.g., in centers of excellence or within lines of business).
+-	 Difficulties recruiting data scientists and other technical experts, and questions about how to organize and manage them (e.g., in centers of excellence or within lines of business).
 -  How to get started: type and scope of pilot projects.
--	 How, when and where to use line-of-business leaders and other domain experts in AI projects.
+-	 How, when and where to involve line-of-business leaders and other domain experts in AI projects.
 -  Measuring results, including ROI (return on investment) and KPIs (key performance indicators).
 -  A host of change management issues, ranging from new job roles to new business processes.